Jad-Primo/Health-and-Fitness-Club-Management-System/README.md

 ## IMPORTANT NOTICE
-this project is undergoing maintence. the current code will not run. during maintenance, my devices(laptop and desktop) unfortunately had to be repaired. there will be a file called 'prototype'. it works as the project is intented. however it is a lesser version
+this project is undergoing maintence. the current code will not run. during maintenance, my devices(laptop and desktop) unfortunately had to be repaired. there will be a folder called 'prototype'. it contains the code for a working prototype. it works as the project is intented. however it is a lesser version